NatavanBLOX/NatavanBLOX/README.md

 # NOTE:

-If you signup and, if you not entered username maybe termination your account.
-Please enter username to don't risk it if signup.
+If you signup account and, if you not entered username maybe termination your account.
+Please enter username to don't risk it if you signup account.

 # Let's download!